arbor-sim/arbor/doc/tutorial/network_ring_mpi.rst

 Distributed ring network (MPI)
 ==============================

-In this example, the ring network created in an :ref:`earlier tutorial <tutorialnetworkring>` will be used to run the model in a distributed context using MPI.
-Only the differences between that tutorial and the other will be described.
+In this example, we will build on an :ref:`earlier tutorial <tutorialnetworkring>`, to demonstrate usage of distributed contexts.
+The network will be unaltered, but its execution is parallelized using MPI.
+As these concerns are largely orthogonal, we will discuss only the differences between the two simulations.

 ..
 Note::